stefanbylund/zxnext_level9/compilation/games.md

 wizards and the Knights of the Round Table in their greatest adventure yet.
 Lancelot is a three-part adventure, spanning the complete saga from the foundation of the Order to its finest hour - the quest for the Holy Grail.
-Guide Lancelot through his many exploits at Camelot, battle with wayward knights, and win the love of Guinevere and Elaine.
-The challenge which has fascinated treasure hunters through the centuries is now yours - and you'll need all your strength, wit and valour to achieve your goal.
+Guide Lancelot through his many exploits at Camelot, battle with wayward knights and win the love of Guinevere and Elaine.
+The challenge which has fascinated treasure hunters through the centuries is now yours - and you'll need all your strength, wits and valour to achieve your goal.

 * Year: 1988
 * Original platform: Amiga